gustapfp/CSA/README.md

 > Machine Learning Project to analyze cryptocurrencies sentiment on twitter 🦤
-> The crypto currency chosen were Bitcoin 💰
+> The cryptocurrency chosen were Bitcoin 💰

 ## 🗂️ Data Acquisition